 What happens if I miss a dose (Alimta)?

-Contact your doctor if you miss an appointment to have your pemetrexed injection.
+Call your doctor for instructions if you miss an appointment for your pemetrexed injection.

 What happens if I overdose (Alimta)?